 The office supports the Force in procurement, shipping and transportation, liaison, personnel movements and disbursements.
 The office also provides other significant services such as dealing with press interest in the MFO and coordinating with customs, police, airport and other authorities on routine, day-to-day business.

 The Force includes a civilian component, the Civilian Observer Unit, which is charged with performing the Force’s Treaty monitoring activities.
-The Force also employs international Direct Hire Civilians and Egyptian national Contract Hire Civilians who provide technical assistance in all branch areas, as well as the expatriate and Egyptian national personnel furnished by our support services contractor, HNSI and its sub-contractor, Care Services.
+The Force also employs international Direct Hire Civilians and Egyptian national Contract Hire Civilians who provide technical assistance in all branch areas, as well as the expatriate and Egyptian national personnel furnished by our support services contractor, Care Services.

-The Force maintains two base camps, North Camp near El Gorah and South Camp in Sharm el Sheikh, and operates 25 remote sites spread over 400 kilometers in the Sinai.
-The 25 remote sites consist of 12 CPs, 12 OPs, and one Temporary Observation Posts manned 24 hours a day.
-These static sites are supplemented by additional Temporary Observation Posts staffed during daylight hours and Mobile Observation Teams.
+The Force maintains two base camps, South Camp in Sharm el Sheikh and a Forward Operating Base North near El Gorah, and operates 19 remote sites spread over 400 kilometers in the Sinai.
+This consists of 6 manned remote sites, 6 camera CPs, and 7 communication sites.
+These static sites are supplemented by Mobile Observation Teams.

 In addition to maintaining coverage of Zone C, Force units conduct regular training in the military skills essential to operational effectiveness, including joint and combined training to improve inter-operability.